cfengine/core/HACKING.md

     Try to avoid "Entering function Foo()", but rather use for "While copying, got reply '%s' from server".

-* Do not decorate with symbols or indentation in messages.
-Leave formatting to `Log()`.
+* Do not decorate with symbols or indentation in messages and do not terminate the message with punctuation.
+Let `Log()` enforce the common formatting rules.

 * When quoting strings, use single quotes, e.g. "Some stuff '%s' happened in '%s'.